timescale/docs/timescaledb/quick-start/ruby.md

        PageLoad.last_hour.where("user_agent like '%Chrome%'").count
      ```

-1. Add a new scope that counts perminute dimension, in the `page_load.rb` file:
+1. Add a new scope that counts per minute dimension, in the `page_load.rb` file:

     ```ruby
        class PageLoad < ApplicationRecord